Skip to Content

 Video demonstrations that challenge you to expand your clinical skillset and approach.

-In addition to the accredited program, you can join a number of other events during the International Congress:
+In addition to the accredited program, you can join a number of other scientific and networking events during the International Congress:

 Suggest Scientific Session Topics